lee2sman/p4va_fall2021/pages/syllabus.md

 It is my intent to lead a course that serves students from diverse backgrounds and perspectives, and that our varied life experiences may enter the classroom as a resource, strength and benefit.
 I will address you by your name and pronouns and make arrangements to address disabilities or religious needs.

 Free exchange of ideas and critique is encouraged and expected but I will not tolerate harassment, including threats of violence, deliberate intimidation, unwelcome sexual attention, and offensive comments related to gender identity and expression, sexual orientation, race, ethnicity, language, neuro-type, size, ability, class, religion, culture, subculture, political opinion, age, skill level, occupation, or background.
 During class discussion and critique we aim to speak and to listen, be mindful and generous in our interactions, and make everyone feel heard.

+## Attendance

+Don't miss class!
+We only meet in person once a week!
+This is an opportunity to learn something new, intensely with a professor who is invested in your education and with incredible students.
+We are all needed to make this class successful.

+Students are expected to be present and on time to class.
+Absences should be excused with documentation.
+Three absences will result in a grade lowered one unit.
+(A to a B for example).
+With each additional absence your grade will lower an additional unit.
+Showing up more than 15 minutes late is an absence.
+If there are extenuating circumstances and emergencies, be in touch with me, I'm reasonable.

+We will be covering critical concepts and working on code and projects in-class and you are responsible for reviewing our class site and reaching out to your peers outside of class time to catch up on what you have missed.

+## Discord

+We will be using the online messaging and chat software Discord.
+You can access it through a web browser or download a standalone application.
+We will use it outside of our class sessions.
+If you have a question and want help, ask in the #questions channel.
+For any big important news I will put official class announcements on the #announcements channel and I will also post it to Moodle or email the entire class.
+You are welcome to ask and answer questions and have ongoing conversations.
+Please remember to be respectful and treat this as a virtual extension of the classroom.

 ## Grades